Chris O'Moore: Music and art

 O'Moore has also done minor voiceover work for various film projects, such as for the film Yohan: The Child Wanderer and in the documentary "Med rett til å kapre", broadcast on NRK.
 O'Moore appeared in a cameo role in the series Okkupert, broadcast on TV2 and streamed on Netflix.

 Personal life

 In 2000 O'Moore married the Norwegian Hildegunn Marie Tønnessen, they moved to Norway shortly thereafter and have three children together.
 He and his family have previously lived extended periods of time in Greece since 2001.
 In the Fall of 2017 he filed for separation and the divorce was finalized in 2018.
-Following the separation he has shared custody of their three common children.
+Following the divorce he has had shared custody of their three common children.
 O'Moore married Helene Harstad on Sicily in May 2019.
 For ideological reasons, O'Moore has not owned a personal vehicle most of his adult life and has lived for a number years in an off-grid cabin in the forest of Greipstad in Songdalen in Southern Norway.
 He currently resides in Kristiansand.